 Partner Services: Staff are certified to provide partner services for people living with HIV/AIDS to assist in the disclosure of their status to their partner(s).
 We also encourage partner(s) to be tested and learn how to stay health with their partner(s).

-Free Barriers: You can pick up free insertive and receptive condoms, lube, and dental dams at the center, the Q-Spot, and at outreach events in the community or you can order barriers for discrete mail delivery via the Prophylaxis Parcel Project (P3) on our website.
+Free Barriers: You can pick up free insertive and receptive condoms, lube, and dental dams at the center, the Q-Spot, and at outreach events in the community or you can order barriers for discrete mail delivery via the Prophylaxis Parcel Project (P3) here.

 Sexual Health Education: We provide LGBTQ+ inclusive sexual health education in our youth and adult programs and in partnership with other service providers in the community.